James Buchanan (Florida politician)

 James Vernon Buchanan (/bjuːˈkænən/ bew-KAN-ən; born January 10, 1982) is an American politician in the state of Florida.
-He is a Republican member of the Florida House of Representatives representing the state's 74th district, which includes part of Sarasota County.
+A Republican, he is a member of the Florida House of Representatives representing the state's 74th district, which includes part of Sarasota County.

 History

 In his first run for elected office, Buchanan was defeated by Democrat Margaret Good in a nationally publicized February 2018 special election to fill the 72nd district seat in the Florida House.
 Buchanan had previously been a candidate in the 71st district, but withdrew his candidacy.
+He played for Florida State Football under coach Bobby Bowden.

 Buchanan is the son of U.S. Rep. Vern Buchanan.

 Florida House of Representatives

 Buchanan defeated Linda Yates in the August 28, 2018 Republican primary, winning 59.2% of the vote.
 In the November 6, 2018 general election, Buchanan won 56.91% of the vote, defeating Democrat Tony Mowry and a third candidate.
 This is the third State House district Buchanan has run for, and his first successful candidacy.